Hedgeturd/ep-team-repo/README.md

 You can confirm this by checking the Header of this text for the word "Sandbox".<br>
 You can also confirm by checking the top left of the Repository page and looking for the word "Sandbox".<br>
 If you cannot see the word "Sandbox" contact me!

+## Code Location Change
+I have copied all the code related folders to a folder named "software" to meet the specification.<br>
+All of the original uploads and commits are within their corresponding folder names!

 ## Pull Requests
 To commit your work to the main branch, you can submit a pull request!<br>
 Using pull requests, I can review the word and we can ensure nothing we submit is broken! :D<br>